 - Candidates are required to complete 30 hours of weekly individual supervision each academic year.
 Supervision is held at a mutually agreeable time in the supervisor’s office.

 - Candidates may choose from a list of Training Program supervisors who have been selected for their expertise in trauma treatment and in several of the modalities offered in the curriculum.

-- Individual supervision provides a place to follow cases in depth over time.
-With supervisory guidance, candidates have the opportunity to discuss dynamics, develop detailed treatment plans, explore transference and counter-transference, and apply new treatment techniques.
+- Individual supervision provides a place to follow cases assigned from the ICP clinic in depth and over time.
+With supervisory guidance, candidates have the opportunity to discuss dynamics, develop detailed treatment plans, explore transference and counter-transference, and integrate trauma treatment techniques.